For details of upcoming services, please click here.

 Looking for…informal or all-age?

-St Peter’s have an informal worship service every other week.
-Leaders don’t wear robes, and songs are played on piano and guitar.
-Once a month, we have café church, which involves all-age activities, chatting on tables, good coffee and pastries!
+Once a month, St Peter’s hold café church, which involves all-age activities, chatting on tables, good coffee and pastries.

 Looking for…modern communion?

 St Minver, St Peter’s and St Kew all have communion services in modern language every other week.